AP Style Cheat Sheet

 The AP Stylebook uses what’s known as downstyle—that is, words are lowercased unless a rule says to capitalize them.
 If you can’t find a rule for capitalizing a word in the stylebook, use it in lowercase.
-The most familiar capitalization rules are as follows:
+The most familiar capitalization rules are:

-- Capitalize common nouns such as party, river, and street when they are part of a proper name for a place, person or thing: the Libertarian Party, the Ohio River.
+- Capitalize common nouns such as party, river, and street when they are part of a proper name for a place, person or thing: For example, the Libertarian Party, the Ohio River.
 But lowercase these common nouns when they stand alone or in subsequent references: “The party did not have a candidate for president,” “She nearly drowned in the river.”
 Lowercase all plural uses of common nouns: the Libertarian and Green parties, the Monongahela and Ohio rivers.

 - Lowercase the names of the seasons unless they are used in a proper name: the Summer Olympics.

 - Capitalize the word "room" only when used with the number of the room or when part of the name of a specially designated room: Room 315, the Lincoln Room.

-- Lowercase directional indicators except when they refer to specific geographic regions or popularized names for those regions.
+- Lowercase directional indicators: The exception is when they refer to specific geographic regions or popularized names for those regions.
 For example, "the Northeast" or "the Midwest."

-- Lowercase formal titles that appear on their own or follow a name (in the latter case, they should be set off by commas).
-Capitalize formal titles that come directly before a name: “The students were delighted when they heard they would meet President Bush.”
-Never capitalize job descriptions: shortstop, police officer, attorney and so on.
+- Lowercase formal titles that appear on their own or follow a name: In the latter case, they should be set off by commas.
+Capitalize formal titles that come directly before a name: “The students were delighted when they heard they would meet President Obama.”
+Never capitalize job descriptions: shortstop, police officer, attorney, and so on.

 The AP Stylebook entry for numerals is deceptively short.
-A close look reveals that there are plenty of rules hiding among the many cross-references.
+A close look reveals plenty of rules hiding among the cross-references.
 The most common are:

-- In general, spell out numbers one through nine and use figures for numbers 10 on up.
+- In general, spell out numbers one through nine: Use figures for numbers 10 on up.
 However, there are many exceptions that always take figures.
 Most, but not all, involve units of measurement.
-Common exceptions include:

 - Addresses: 7 Park Place